defano/digital-design/README.md

 #### Looking to test a brand new Papilio Pro?

 Looking for a known-good example with which to verify your hardware and setup?
-Each of the example projects include a pre-built `.bit` file that's ready to be programmed onto the FPGA.
+Each of the example projects include a pre-built `.bit` file that's ready to be programmed onto the Papilio Pro's Spartan 6 FPGA.

 Install the `papilio-prog` programmer ([instructions here](docs/install-instructions.md)), then program the device following [these instructions](docs/papilio-instructions.md).